ol-ko/fe-assignment-vue/README.md

 In this exercise you will be extending an existing Vue.js application by completing three tasks.

-The goal of this exercise is NOT to complete all the tasks in the shortest possible time, but to have a conversation about frontend, React, JavaScript, CSS, HTML, good coding practices and your experience.
+The goal of this exercise is NOT to complete all the tasks in the shortest possible time, but to have a conversation about frontend, Vue.js, JavaScript, CSS, HTML, good coding practices and your experience.

 Everything (well, almost) is allowed - googling, using StackOverflow, external libraries, asking your interviewer for help or even pair programming with them.